9 Ways to Enjoy Delaware Park

-1. Eat and drink at the park’s new hot spot, The Terrace at Delaware Park.
+1. Eat and drink at the park’s hot spot, The Terrace at Delaware Park.
 Overlooking the lake, the Terrace is one of Buffalo’s favorite patios.
 They have large dishes to share, snacks, salads, and even a raw bar that’s perfect for the summer with healthy, fresh seafood options like oysters, shrimp, ceviche, and crab.

 2. Say hello to the bison at the Buffalo Zoo!
-The iconic animals that embody the spirit and resiliency of our city are on view from the park’s ring road, in the zoo’s southwest corner.
+The iconic animals that embody the spirit and resiliency of our city are on view from the park’s Ring Road, in the zoo’s southwest corner.

 3. Find the stone pedestrian bridge on your walk through the park’s Rumsey Woods section; if you follow the main path from the rear of the Rose Garden, you can’t miss the stunning stone bridge surrounded by trees and vines.

 4. Admire the public art at the Buffalo AKG Art Museum, just across Lincoln Parkway from the Rose Garden.
 “Laura,” by sculptor Jaume Plensa, is one of the crown jewels of Buffalo’s world-renowned museum of modern and contemporary art.

 5. Enjoy an afternoon by renting a flamingo boat in Hoyt Lake!
 For just $15 for 30 minutes, you can make your way around the lake and relax out on the water.
 The boats are available to rent from 12-8 pm every day during the summer months.

 6. The Juicery is a summer stand that serves juices and great sandwiches!
 It’s perfect for a light, quick lunch to give you energy while you’re walking along Ring Road.